 The Big Easy may be the most well-known Mardi Gras city, but Mobile claims to have celebrated the holiday first in 1703.
 This city is so serious about being the birthplace of Mardi Gras that it created the Mobile Carnival Museum, devoted to its history of the celebration.
 Unlike the X-rated New Orleans version, Mobile’s Mardi Gras prides itself on being family-friendly.
 Parades with marching bands and big floats take to the streets daily through Fat Tuesday throwing out beads, moon pies, doubloons and candy.

-Even though Mobile’s Mardi Gras is not explicitly geared toward the LGBT community, the event does attract many gay and lesbian participants.
-There is even a queer krewe, the Order of Osris, that started in 1981 for the gays (Currently, the group has a variety of members ranging in age, gender, sexual orientation and race.
-According to them, “We started out as a gay organization, but we’ve evolved to so much more.”)
+Even though Mobile’s Mardi Gras is not explicitly geared toward the LGBTQ+ community, the event does attract many gay participants.
+There is even a queer krewe, the Order of Osris, that started in 1981 for the gay community.
+Currently, the group has a variety of members ranging in age, gender, sexual orientation and race.
+According to them, “We started out as a gay organization, but we’ve evolved to so much more.”

 San Diego, California